chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 </body>
 </html>
   ```
-**Replace `{rasa-port}` in `socketUrl` with your assigned Rasa server port number**
+**Replace `{rasa-port}` in `data-websocket-url` with your assigned Rasa server port number**

 Save the file.
 You may want to style your `index.html` for better presentation.
 #### Step 2
-To use the web chat widget, the SocketIO channel must be configured by adding the following to your `/bot/credentials.yml`:
+To use the web chat widget, the SocketIO channel must be configured.
+Uncomment the following section in your `/bot/credentials.yml` and set the values as:
 ```yaml
 socketio:
   user_message_evt: user_uttered